DopeEBear/modalWindow/README.md

 # modalWindow This is a generic modal window that accepts email after validation.
-The Modal window pops up once your curser leaves the page.
+The Modal window pops up once your cursor leaves the page.
 This project was made with HTML, CSS, and JavaScript